Canada Faqs

 • Certain benefits paid to partnerships or shareholders

-T4 stands for Statement of Remuneration Paid.
 After the end of a calendar year, your employer issues T4, mailing a copy to the employee and a copy to the Canada Revenue Agency.
-This document (T4) states the name and address of the employee and the employer, employ’s social insurance number, the total salaries and wages paid to the employee in the calendar year, CPP or QPP deducted, Eemployment insurance deducted and Income tax deducted.
-This documents also states the employee’s insurable and pensionable earnings.
-There are various other boxes on this form, which are used for other reporting, for example if you have employer’s sponsered pension plan or any benefits paid to the employee.
+This document (T4) states the name and address of the employee and the employer, the employee’s social insurance number, the total salaries and wages paid to the employee in the calendar year, CPP or QPP deducted, Employment insurance deducted, and Income tax deducted.
+This document also states the employee’s insurable and pensionable earnings.
+There are various other boxes on this form that are used for other reporting, such as if you have an employer’s employer-sponsored pension plan or any benefits paid to the employee.

 To view a sample copy of T4, please click the link below or contact RKB Accounting.